 Reason for Amendment: This amendment re-promulgates as a permanent amendment the temporary, emergency amendment that implemented the directive in the United States Parole Commission Extension and Sentencing Commission Authority Act of 2005, Pub.
 L. 109-76.
 That Act requires the Commission, under emergency amendment authority, to implement section 3 of the Anabolic Steroid Control Act of 2004, Pub.
-L. 108-358 (the "ASC Act"), which directs the Commission to "review the Federal sentencing guidelines with respect to offenses involving anabolic steroids" and "consider amending the. . . guidelines to provide for increased penalties with respect to offenses involving anabolic steroid seroid the need to deter anabolic steroid trafficking and use . . .."
-The emergency amendment became effective on March 27, 2006 (See Supplement to Appendix C, Amendment 681).
+L. 108-358 (the "ASC Act"), which directs the Commission to "review the Federal sentencing guidelines with respect to offenses involving anabolic steroids" and "consider amending the. . . guidelines to provide for increased penalties with respect to offenses involving anabolic steroids in a manner that reflects the seriousness of such offenses and the need to deter anabolic steroid trafficking and use" The emergency amendment became effective on March 27, 2006 (See Supplement to Appendix C, Amendment 681).